Battle of Haguenau: Background

 In the First Battle of Wissembourg on 13 October 1793, the Coalition army under Dagobert Sigmund von Wurmser assaulted and defeated the French Army of the Rhine led by Jean Pascal Carlenc.
-The Coalition mustered 33,599 infantry and 9,635 cavalry while the French counted 45,312 foot soldiers and 6,278 horsemen.
+The Coalition mustered 33,599 infantry and 9,635 cavalry, while the French counted 45,312 foot soldiers and 6,278 horsemen.
 The mostly Austrian army with allied Hessians, Swabians and French Émigrés suffered 1,800 casualties while inflicting losses of 2,000 killed and wounded on the French.
-In addition the Coalition captured 1,000 soldiers, 31 guns and 12 colors.
+In addition, the Coalition captured 1,000 soldiers, 31 guns and 12 colors.
 Another source gave a total of 43,185 Coalition troops and 34,400 French.
 A number of French officers behaved poorly.
-Right Wing commander Paul-Alexis Dubois retreated unnecessarily while Carlenc refused to order a counterattack without authorization from French political officials.
+Right Wing commander Paul-Alexis Dubois retreated unnecessarily while Carlenc refused to order a counterattack without authorization from the French representatives on mission.
 The French army fell back south toward Strasbourg.

 On 23 October 1793, the chilling Louis Antoine de Saint-Just and his colleague Philippe-François-Joseph Le Bas arrived as representatives on mission with extraordinary powers.
 They immediately sent for Jean-Charles Pichegru, who commanded troops on the upper Rhine River, to lead the army.
 They stopped the practice of officers and men visiting Strasbourg and insisted on strict discipline.
 They also purged the army staff of noblemen and instituted a harsh regime of shooting and sacking officers.
 Meanwhile, a gang of revolutionaries dragged a guillotine from village to village visiting retribution on supposed enemies.
-The gang's activities became so extreme that even Saint-Just had to call for a stop.
+The gang's activities became so extreme that even the bloodthirsty Saint-Just had to call for a stop.
 On 29 October 1793, Pichegru arrived at Strasbourg to assume command of the Army of the Rhine.
 Carlenc was dismissed and arrested, though he avoided the guillotine.

 On 30th the army's organization included the Advanced Guard under Jean Baptiste Meynier, Right Wing under Dubois, Left Wing under Claude Ferey and Center under Louis Dominique Munnier.
 Jean François Ravel de Puycontal led the artillery and pioneers.
-In the following order of battle, the numbered regular army infantry units are in demi brigades and the battalions named after their departments are National Guard units.
+In the following order of battle, the numbered regular army infantry units are in demi-brigades and the battalions named after their departments are National Guard units.
 The nominal total was 57,369 men while the number of soldiers fit for duty was 42,420.